 It’s always interesting to see where the movement occurs after a first session such as this.
 Some issues are easily healed or shifted, while others can require more focused time and attention in follow-on sessions.

 While we generally recommend sessions be spaced 1-2 weeks apart, the timing is ultimately up to you.
 The content we focus on each time is determined through discussion and agreement.

 Here is an outline of the steps that I generally take with multiple-issue clients:

-Examine the list of symptoms in want of healing, and tie them to core themes/issues.
+In the first sessions, examine the list of symptoms in want of healing, and tie them to core themes/issues.